gdraheim/docker-systemctl-replacement/ARCHITECTURE.md

 ## overwriting /usr/bin/systemctl

-The systemctl replacement script is generally shipped as the python implemention of it named "systemctl.py".
+The systemctl replacement script is generally shipped as the python implemention of it, named "systemctl.py".
-You can the non-installed script right away which is no different when using the installed bin/systemctl replacment.
-So `systemctl.py start xy.service` and a replacment `systemctl start xy.service` do work exactly the same.
-While a /usr/bin/systemctl.py would work as the it is not a good choice in conjunction with other programs who only know about running the `systemctl` tool as it is named in the systemd world.
+You can use the non-installed script right away which is no different than the usage of the installed bin/systemctl replacement.
+So `systemctl.py start xy.service` and a bin-path replacement `systemctl start xy.service` do work exactly the same.
+While an installation as /usr/bin/systemctl.py would work fine that is not a good choice however.
+The reason for that is that other programs will only know about running the `systemctl` tool as the tool is named in the systemd world.
 That's strictly the case for tools like Ansible/Puppet which will check the target system running "systemctl" commands.
 You can not tell them to do it different